lululxvi/deepxde/docs/demos/pinn_inverse/lorenz.inverse.forced.rst

     time = np.linspace(0, maxtime, 200)
     ex_input = 10 * np.sin(2 * np.pi * time)

-Next, we can define the interpolation function of time and exogenous input:
+Next, we can define an interpolation function of :math:`f(t)` for any t:

 .. code-block:: python